tonynv/quickstart-r3-corda/README.md

 # quickstart-r3-corda
-Corda Enterprise on the AWS Cloud
+### Corda Enterprise Blockchain on the AWS Cloud

-This Quick Start reference deployment guide provides step-by-step instructions for deploying Corda Enterprise on the Amazon Web Services (AWS) Cloud.
-It automatically deploys a Corda node in a new or existing virtual private cloud (VPC) in about 30 minutes.
+This Quick Start automatically deploys a Corda node in a new or existing virtual private cloud (VPC) in about 30 minutes.

 Corda is a blockchain technology platform built to transform the way the world does business.
 Using smart contract and blockchain technology, Corda allows existing business networks to reduce transaction and record-keeping costs and to streamline business operations.